Nutrition

 Breadsmith breads are made in a facility with nuts, eggs, wheat and soy milk.
 Review the Breadsmith Nutrition Guide for detailed information.

 Gluten is a type of protein that appears primarily in wheat, rye and barley.
-Some individuals have a gluten-free diet in order to treat celiac disease.
-Others go gluten-free because of allergies or dietary choice.
-A gluten-free diet is not necessary for most people.
+Some individuals have a gluten free diet in order to treat celiac disease.
+Others reduce gluten in their diet because of other allergies or as a personal choice.

 It is difficult to bake high quality, consistently delicious breads that are 100 percent free of gluten.
+And it is impossible to bake gluten free breads that would meet the needs of someone who suffers with celiac disease in our current bakeries.
 After significant research and inquiry, Breadsmith has determined a fully separate bakery would be the best way for our Minnetonka, Edina and St. Paul bakeries to serve gluten free breads.
 At this time there are no plans to open a separate location for this purpose.